Visit Haute-Savoie in 7 days

 • Practical information:

-• Round-trip ticket: around €38 (included in the Mont-Blanc Multipass)
+• Round-trip ticket: about €38 (included in the Mont-Blanc Multipass)

-End of day in Chamonix: strolling and mountain atmosphere
+End of the day in Chamonix: stroll and mountain atmosphere

-Back in town, enjoy the late afternoon to wander through the lively streets of Chamonix: mountain shops, ice cream parlors, convivial terraces, and cosmopolitan atmosphere await you.
-Don’t hesitate to visit the Saint-Michel church, the mountain house, or simply settle with a view of the massif for a well-deserved rest.
+Back in town, enjoy the late afternoon strolling in the lively streets of Chamonix: mountain shops, ice cream parlors, friendly terraces, and cosmopolitan atmosphere await you.
+Don’t hesitate to visit the Saint-Michel church, the Maison de la Montagne, or simply settle with a view of the massif for a well-deserved rest.

-For dinner and overnight, Chamonix offers many options: from traditional hotels to contemporary chalets, from Savoyard fondue to world cuisine, you will definitely find something to your liking in this unique town where the mountain is everywhere.
+For dinner and overnight, Chamonix offers many options: from traditional hotels to contemporary chalets, from Savoyard fondue to world cuisine, you will surely find your happiness in this unique town where the mountain is everywhere.

 Practical tips in Chamonix